exactly squatters, but this priceless piece of Australian heritage has certainly attracted some unexpected occupants in recent times.

-If you can spare just a little time to help our volunteers with their maintenance task, please come along to Rose Street, Wilberforce on the second Saturday of each month.
+If you can spare just a little time to help our volunteers with their maintenance task, please come along to Rose Street, Wilberforce on the third Saturday of each month.

 Watch this website and our Twitter feed for any changes to this time.